Description

 - Proper injection technique

-- Ice application if swelling occurs
+- Ice use if swelling occurs

 Rare but Notable Side Effects: